nunosoft-development/apilib-docs/Learning/security.md

 Physical hardware separation is available as an option for our enterprise customers and for customers with high security requirements.
 [Contact our sales team](mailto:contact@nunosoft.net) for more information on physical hardware separation and other enterprise-level security options.

+## Code Obfuscation

+As an additional security measure, API-Lib employs code obfuscation techniques to make the underlying JavaScript code of our platform and APIs unreadable and difficult to understand.
+Code obfuscation transforms the code into an unrecognizable form while preserving its functionality.

+By obfuscating the code, API-Lib adds an extra layer of protection against reverse engineering and unauthorized code analysis.
+It makes it significantly harder for potential attackers to understand the inner workings of our system, reducing the risk of discovering vulnerabilities or exploiting the code.

+Code obfuscation helps safeguard the integrity and confidentiality of the codebase, making it more challenging for malicious actors to tamper with or manipulate the code.
+This security measure complements the other features of API-Lib's security model, enhancing the overall protection of your APIs and sensitive data.

 ## Protection Against Common Attacks

 API-Lib is designed to protect against common attacks such as Cross-site scripting (XSS) and cross-site request forgery (CSRF).
 We use a variety of measures to prevent these attacks.